Noel-leoN/NoPet/README.md

-# NoPet
-Cities Skylines 2 Mod Test : No Pet
+# Cities Skylines 2 : No Pet

 #Features
 Household pets now stay at home or outside the city.